Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Humanity has never had access to such large information quantities in history - and yet, it has never been so distracted as to fail to use it properly [HOOK].
 The issue of content quality and quantity is one of the defining characteristics of our time [TOPIC SENTENCE].
 Every internet user daily feels the ongoing pace with data, especially after the AI launch [CONTEXT SENTENCE].
 Hence, there is an urgent need for fresh approaches to the large data amounts and human analytical capacities [THESIS STATEMENT].”

-“There’s too much information nowadays, and people don’t know how to deal with it.”
+Weak Example: "There's too much information nowadays, and people don't know how to deal with it."
+(This is too generic and doesn't offer a specific angle.)

-“The informational overload leads to the post-truth societal ideologies, where everything can be fake and nothing is known for sure.”
+Strong Example: "The overwhelming flood of information is leading to 'post-truth' societal ideologies, where everything can be fake and nothing is known for sure."
+(This connects the common problem to a significant societal consequence, making it more impactful.)

 2. Personal essay introduction example: Refer to some eternal unsolvable problems